Siberian Husky exercise & Fitness Guide

 Best Activities

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
-Siberian Huskys with high energy levels need consistent outlets for their drive and enthusiasm.
+Siberian Husky run at a high energy level that needs regular, predictable outlets — physical exercise, structured play, scent or mental work — or it reroutes into problem behaviors.

 Exercise by Age

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Siberian Huskys have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and cataracts.
+Siberian Huskys sit in the medium-size category, shed at a heavy level, and carry documented risk for hip dysplasia and cataracts — those three factors drive most of the daily-care decisions.

 Mental Stimulation